-- SunWater to maintain procedures to ensure compliance with the Code. - an annual audit by an independent external party to report on SunWater's compliance. - Ring-fencing ensuring the water trader only has access to market information that is available to every other market participant. - Dispute Resolution customer access to a binding process. - Breaches to be reported immediately to Queensland Treasury, investigated by an independent body, and, if the Code has been breached, the nature and resolution of the breach to be disclosed in SunWater's annual report.
+- Approval of Trades for seasonal assignments: - o no discrimination between those involving customers and SunWater. - $\circ~$ approved in accordance with criteria in temporary trade application forms on SunWater's website. - Disclosure standard water delivery and trading contracts to be on SunWater's website. - Compliance - SunWater to maintain procedures to ensure compliance with the Code. - $\circ~$ an annual audit by an independent external party to report on SunWater's compliance. - Ring-fencing ensuring the water trader only has access to market information that is available to every other market participant. - Dispute Resolution customer access to a binding process. - Breaches to be reported immediately to Queensland Treasury, investigated by an independent body, and, if the Code has been breached, the nature and resolution of the breach to be disclosed in SunWater's annual report.